tweag/bsideslv-devsecops-sdlc/part1/README.md

 ### CodeQL

 We're now going to switch over to using another tool that can aid in detecting security issues in our source code.
 This tool is called CodeQL.

+For the purposes of the workshop we will demo and walk through this.
+However after the workshop if you wish to try this tool for yourself we have provided instructions on how to install it.

+#### Post-workshop CodeQL setup

 The first step is to install the CLI tools prior to adding in the VS Code plugin.